almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 | **Latency** | In-cluster inference, minimal network hops | Network round-trip to external endpoint |

 ### When KAITO Makes Sense
-Use Kaito when you need data to remain in your environment, want consistent compute-based costs, have strict compliance requirements, or need deep customization of how models run.
+Use KAITO when you need data to remain in your environment, want consistent compute-based costs, have strict compliance requirements, or need deep customization of how models run.

 ### When Microsoft Foundry Makes Sense
 Use Foundry when you want a fully managed experience, access to proprietary models like GPT‑4 or Claude, consumption-based pricing, and no GPU or cluster management.